The gay slasher genre has gotten a good dose of new entries in the past few years, and here are two more to add to my homo horror movies pages.

 THE GETAWAY (2018)

-The Getaway starts with a super hot sex scene drenched in red horror light, which leads to the first appearance of the masked killer and (off screen) deaths.
+The Getaway starts with a super hot sex scene drenched in red horror light, which leads to the first appearance of the masked killer.

 Next we meet all our sexy couples.
-Incredibly satisfying to see a bunch of gay couples portrayed as both loving and sexually realized partners.
+It’s incredibly satisfying to see a bunch of gay couples portrayed as both loving and sexually realized partners.

-They get invited to a retreat at a house in the woods, where they are welcomed by a REALLY out of place old white man in colonial attire.
-Just didn’t understand that part at all.
+The couples get invited to a retreat at a house in the woods, where they are welcomed by a REALLY out of place old white man in colonial attire.
+His presence is a head-scratcher.

 A gorgeous muscle hunk goes to town on a cutie in a softcore sex scene of fingering…

-a fricking closer ass eating shot in case we questioned the authenticity…
+fricking closer ass eating in case we questioned the authenticity…

 plus there’s a nice thick cock shot.

 I felt like I’d stepped into one of my own sexually charged horror novels all of a sudden.
 What I’m saying is, despite any flaws, I applaud this film for not wimping out.
 It’s a gay slasher that revels in what makes gay horror different than straight horror—sexuality.